capytaine/capytaine/docs/user_manual/post_pro.rst

           cases with a free surface.
           Cases without a free surface (:code:`free_surface=inf`) are ignored.

-The results can also be collected by :func:`~capytaine.io.xarray.assemble_matrices`, which returns the matrices of :func:`~capytaine.io.xarray.assemble_dataset` as numpy arrays stripped of their metadata.
+The results can also be collected by :func:`~capytaine.io.xarray.assemble_matrices`, which returns some matrices of :func:`~capytaine.io.xarray.assemble_dataset` as numpy arrays stripped of their metadata.
 This function is meant to be used for teaching, to assemble the matrices without getting the students in contact with ``xarray``.